MattiSG/Watai/README.md

 …and start it with the command given at the end of the “Caveats” section.

-Otherwise, [download the JAR](https://code.google.com/p/selenium/downloads/detail?name=selenium-server-standalone-2.24.1.jar) and start it (preferably in the background):
+Otherwise, [download the latest JAR](https://code.google.com/p/selenium/downloads/list?can=3&q=selenium-server-standalone) and start it (preferably in the background):

 	java -jar path/to/downloaded/selenium-server-standalone.jar